dtroupe18/Label-N-Draw/README.md

 ****You can use Label-N-Draw to:****
   1. Take photos.
   2. Draw on a photo.
-  3. Write text on a photo (up to three separate times).
+  3. Add multiple text labels to an image.
   4. Save photos inside the app or your photo library.
   5. Import photos from your photo library to use in the app.
-  6. Apply Filters to photos.
+  6. Apply filters to a photo.

   ***Sample Image***